How to Install & Use the Beebole Timesheet Add-in for Excel: Power up Your Spreadsheets with Time Tracking Data

 –

-By the way, if you prefer to use Google Sheets, we’ve got you covered with Beebole’s add-on for Google Sheets.
+By the way, if you use Google Sheets, we’ve got you covered with Beebole’s add-on for Google Sheets.
 You can download the add-on here and read about how to best use it here.

 –